manasa-arun/python/content/en/Tips/check-if-something-is-not-in-a-list-in-python.md

 sample_list = [ '21','orange','3.5','-2']
 ```

-## check if something is not in a list in python:
+## check if something is not in a list in Python:
 ## using "not in" operator:

 If an element is not found in a list, it is returned.